torbjornsaterberg/Perch_coastal_model/README.txt

 ## Introduction
 This repository contains code for running the Perch stock assessment model described in Säterberg & Olsson 2025.
-BLA

 ## Repositories
 ### Report